Q; What is Killarney’s Ultimate High Peaks Challenge?

 Q; Is the Killarney Ultimate High Peaks Challenge a race?

 A; No it is not a race.
 There will be no timing stations along the route but of course if you wish to make it more of a challenge you can take your own time.
-The existing record to complete the route is 6hrs 58mins so lets see if you can be quicker!!!
+The existing record to complete the main route is 5hrs 32mins so lets see if you can be quicker!!!

 Q; Can i choose my own start time?

 A; No you will be given a start time.
-Wave/Bus times are allocated at time of final registration.
+Wave/Bus times for the main route are allocated at time of final registration.
 The earlier you register, the better chance you have of getting your preferred bus transfer time on the morning of the BIG day.
+The LITE route will depart in one wave at a later time than the main route.

 Q; Do I have to complete a final check in even though I’ve already registered?

-A; YES…This is when you receive your participant pack including your individual competitor number as well as your goodie bag.
+A; YES, you will need to check in at event base ( Cronin’s Yard ) this is when you receive your participant pack including your individual competitor number as well as your goodie bag!

 Q; When and what time can I complete my final check registration and collect my event pack?

-A; High Peaks Challenge event pack collection and final registration takes place in the event base in Cronin’s Yard on Friday evening 18th May between 19.00 – 21.30pm and also in the same venue on Saturday morning 19th May strictly between 04.30 – 05.15am
+A; High Peaks Challenge event pack collection and final registration takes place in the event base in Cronin’s Yard on Friday evening 17th May between 19.00 – 21.30pm and also in the same venue on Saturday morning 19th May strictly between 04.30 – 05.15am for main route.
+LITE route registration is also open from 08.30am – 09.30am on Saturday morning.

 Q; Is there a time limit?